rinn7e/elm-scaffold/README.md

 ## Develop locally

+- install elm-live first: `npm install -g elm-live`
+- this will compile elm and reload on change (good for dev env):
 `elm-live src/Main.elm -- --output=dist/main.js`

+Note:
-dist/main.js will be the output, this can be changed to any folder
+- `dist/main.js` will be the output, this can be changed to any folder

 ## Production